-A description of SCION can be found at https://www.scion-architecture.net/pdf/2017-SCION-CACM.pdf
+A summary description of SCION can be found at [ROUT.33].

 The SCION internet architecture provides a fundamentally clean-slate approach to multipath communication: at the control plane the routing system discovers a variety of AS-level path segments (which can also differ in the interface or links connecting neighboring ASes), which are globally disseminated through a path server infrastructure; at the data plane, cryptographically protected packet-carried state encodes the AS sequence and the AS-to-AS interfaces in the packet header.
 End-hosts fetch viable path segments from the path server infrastructure, and construct the exact forwarding route themselves by combining those path segments.
 The architecture ensures that a variety of combinations among the path segments are feasible, while cryptographic protections prevent unauthorized combinations or path-segment alteration.
 The architecture further enables path validation, providing per-packet verifiable guarantees on the path traversed.
 SCION’s intrinsic multipath communication provides a natural defense against distributed denial of service (DDoS) attacks.
 An attacker must congest all paths instead of only one, which increases the needed attack capacity and complicates the attack since access to all paths must be prevented.
 Further, an AS can choose not to publicly announce some of its path-segments at the path servers, but still share them with select communication partners “out of band”.
 The ability to use such “hidden” path segments as part of multipath communication guarantees the existence of a fall-back path that is not publicly known, and therefore cannot be clogged through a DDoS attack.